hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Force Field Gel (R)

 The only known defence that is almost completely impenetrable is Force Field Gel.
-Only two known weaknesses exist: time and Mutant FFG (see below).
-This is a defence that only Rescueland has, though many have attempted to get some.
+Only two known weaknesses exist: Time and [Mutant FFG](#mutant-ffg).
+This is a defence that only Rescueland has in mass, though many have attempted to aqquire some.
 NOTHING can get in OR out, effectively taking you out of the battle.
-Thus, many battleships only use this when they are damaged or a retreat is required.
-Another anomaly about them is that they behave like non-newtonian substances.
-The faster something hits the forcefield, the more energy is absorbed into the forcefield and not the object inside.
+Thus, many ships only use this defence when they are damaged, or a retreat is required.
+Another anomaly about FFG is that they behave in a similar manner to non-newtonian substances: The faster something hits the forcefield, the more energy is absorbed into it and not the object itself.

 #### The process of harvesting FFG